salockhart/salockhart.github.io/_presentations/microfrontends.md

 Notes:

-- Today, though, let's focus on Webpack.
+- Today, though, let's focus on Webpack Module Federation.
 It's what I'm most familiar with, and I think the concepts are going to be pretty transferrable.
 - (next)
 - And because I haven't narrowed my focus enough, let's focus specifically on React web applications.
 - Not to worry - if you don't use React, a lot of these concepts can still apply to you.
 It's all just Javascript modules!